Modoc Nation: History

 The Modoc learned to live peacefully with the farming and ranching newcomers, often working for them and trading for livestock and other necessities.
 But the flow of non-Indians into their ancestral homelands had an enormous effect on the culture of the Modoc people.
 They embraced many of the settlers' ways.
 Eventually they adopted clothing patterned after non-Indians, with whom they socialized in the nearby town of Yreka, California.

-The Modoc sometimes used names given to them by the white man.
-For instance, Keintpoos became known as Captain Jack, while other men were documented in American records as Scarfaced Charley, Steamboat Frank, Bogus Charley, Shack Nasty Jim, Long Jim, Curly-headed Doctor, and Hooker Jim.
+The Modoc sometimes used names given to them by white people.
+For instance, Kintpuash (Modoc, c.
+1837–1873) became known as Captain Jack, while other men were documented in American records as Scarfaced Charley, Steamboat Frank, Bogus Charley, Shack Nasty Jim, Long Jim, Curly-headed Doctor, and Hooker Jim.

 The increasing number of settlers needed more land to farm and to graze.
-As a result of the enormous pressure of white infiltration into Indian lands in California and Oregon, the Modoc, Klamath and Yahooskin Band of Snake tribes ceded their lands to the United States government and signed a joint reservation treaty in 1864.
+As a result of the enormous pressure of white infiltration into Indian lands in California and Oregon, the Modoc, Klamath, and Yahooskin Band of Snake tribes ceded their lands to the United States government and signed a joint reservation treaty in 1864.
 The Modoc agreed to live alongside the Klamath Indians, although these peoples were traditional enemies.

 Life on the reservation was difficult.
 The more numerous Klamath harassed the Modoc, and the Indian agent neglected them.
 The Modoc became increasingly frustrated.
 By 1865, Captain Jack led his band of Modoc off the reservation and returned to their territory of the Lost River (California) area of Northern California.

 The treaty signed in 1864 was not ratified by the US Senate until 1870.
 For two years Captain Jack refused to return to the Klamath reservation, requesting separate property on the Lost River for the Modoc.
 But with his band in violation of the treaty, the U.S. Army determined to capture the wandering Modoc and return them to the Klamath reservation in Oregon.
 The confrontation caused the explosive Modoc War.